bar9/rust-course-2025-11-20/mdbook/src/day3/15_testing_embedded.md

 **Hardware Dependencies:**
 - Code runs on ESP32-C3, but tests run on desktop
-- No access to GPIO, sensors, or timers in test environment
+- No access to GPIO, sensors, or timers in the test environment
 - Different target architectures (RISC-V vs x86/ARM)

 **Resource Constraints:**